InstaPy/InstaPy/README.md

 ## Extra Information

+### Using one of the templates

+If you're interested in what other users setup looks like, feel free to check out the `quickstart_templates` folder which includes several working setups with different features.

+In order to use them, just copy the desired file and put it next to the `quickstart.py` file in the, what is called root, directory.

+Finally simply adjust the username and any tags or firend lists before executing it.
+That's it.

-#### How not to be banned?
+### How not to be banned?
-Built-in delays prevent your account from getting banned.
+- Built-in delays prevent your account from getting banned.
 (Just make sure you don't like 1000s of post/day)
+- Use the Quota Supervisor feature to set some fixed limits for the bot for maximum safety.

 ### Chrome Browser